robert-boulanger/xenserver-backup/readme.md

 ### Backup

 On the share you provided in step 2 the script will create a directory called NEW.
-While the VM's are running, it creates a snapshot in case the user defined field tobackup is set to true. then it copies the snapshot to the backup directory and names it like the backed up VM is named
+While the VM's are running, it creates a snapshot in case the user defined field tobackup is set to yes. then it copies the snapshot to the backup directory and names it like the backed up VM is named

 This happens for very VM